Algo-Phantoms/Algo-Tree/README.md

 * Strictly use snake_case (underscore_separated) in your file_name and push it in correct folder.
 * Do not update the README.md and CONTRIBUTING.md.

+## Where to upload the files 📂

+* Your files should be uploaded directly into the corresponding folder (For instance, if you wrote code for an Algorithm Implementation in Java, it goes inside the Java folder).
+* **Under no circumstances create new folders within the language folders to upload your code unless specifically told to do so**.
+* Edit the corresponding README.md file to add the link to your code in the corresponding section [(GitHub Markdown Guide)](https://guides.github.com/features/mastering-markdown/).

 The value of a strong contribution stays beyond everything and gives you satisfaction 👍.